Nektar: 1973–1982: Height of success and disbanding

 Nektar's U.S. release, Remember the Future (1973), propelled the band briefly into mass popularity.
 A concept album revisiting Journey to the Centre of the Eye's theme of extraterrestrials granting a human enlightenment, but with a blind boy as the protagonist.
-It demonstrated a much more melodic sound than previous albums and shot into the Top 20 album charts in the U.S. The follow-up, Down to Earth (1974), was another concept album (this time with a circus theme); it also sold well, breaking into the Top 40 album charts and including their only song to chart on the Billboard singles charts, "Astral Man".
+It demonstrated a more melodic sound than previous albums and shot into the Top 20 album charts in the U.S. The follow-up, Down to Earth (1974), was another concept album (this time with a circus theme); it also sold well, breaking into the Top 40 album charts and including their only song to chart on the Billboard singles charts, "Astral Man".
 The next album, Recycled (1975), was stylistically close to bands like Gentle Giant and carried on the band's close connection with progressive rock.

 Albrighton left the band in December 1976, just prior to the studio sessions for Nektar's first major-label release, Magic Is a Child (1977).
-The remaining members were joined by guitarist/vocalist Dave Nelson at this point.
+The remaining members were joined by guitarist/vocalist Dave Nelson, and lead vocals were now divided among the four instrumentalists, often with multiple lead vocalists on a single song.
+Brockett was now credited only as one of Nektar's four stage and lighting designers rather than as a member of the band, and did not appear in the group photo on the back cover.
 The album was more eclectic, although with shorter songs and fairly straightforward rhythms.
 Lyrically the album covered a wide range of subjects from Norse mythology and magic to more down to earth subjects like railroads and truck drivers.

-In 1978 the band dissolved; however in 1979 Albrighton and Freeman reformed the band with bassist Carmine Rojas and drummer Dave Prater and released a new album, Man in the Moon (1980), before the band dissolved once again in 1982.
+In 1978 the band dissolved; however, in 1979 Albrighton and Freeman reformed the band with bassist Carmine Rojas and drummer Dave Prater and released a new album, Man in the Moon (1980), before the band dissolved once again in 1982.

 Ian Curtis of Joy Division was a fan of the band and was photographed before he joined the band in a Nektar T-shirt.